tsathoqqua/limadocs/docs/source/basic_lpc/lpc_datatypes.rst

 more coherently for translation into the 0's and 1's of the computer's languages.

 There are two methods in which translation is done: compilation and interpretation.
-These simply are differences betweem when the programming language is translated into computer language.
+These simply are differences between when the programming language is translated into computer language.
 With compiled languages, the programmer writes the code then uses a program called a compiler to translate the program into the computer's language.
 This translation occurs before the program is run.
 With interpreted languages however, the process of translation occurs as the program is